Aerozol/listenbrainz-server/docs/general/data-update-intervals.rst

 Removing deleted listens from stats			    On the 2nd and 16th of each month Full dumps						                1st and 15th of each month Incremental dumps					            Daily
+Weekly playlists						           Monday morning based on the user's timezone setting.
 =============================================== =========================================

 Situations will occasionally arise where these take longer.
 If you have been a very patient user, and